nextflow-io/nextflow/docs/executor.md

 [Google Cloud Batch](https://cloud.google.com/batch) is a managed computing service that allows the execution of containerized workloads in the Google Cloud Platform infrastructure.

-Nextflow provides built-in support for the Batch API, which allows the seamless deployment of a Nextflow pipeline in the cloud, offloading the process executions as pipelines (requires Nextflow `22.07.1-edge` or later).
+Nextflow provides built-in support for the Cloud Batch API, which allows the seamless deployment of a Nextflow pipeline in the cloud, offloading the process executions as pipelines (requires Nextflow `22.07.1-edge` or later).

 The pipeline processes must specify the Docker image to use by defining the `container` directive, either in the pipeline script or the `nextflow.config` file.
 Additionally, the pipeline work directory must be located in a Google Storage bucket.

-To enable this executor, set the property `process.executor = 'google-batch'` in the `nextflow.config` file.
+To enable this executor, set `process.executor = 'google-batch'` in the `nextflow.config` file.

 Resource requests and other job characteristics can be controlled via the following process directives: